-Supporting you to live well with chronic physical and mental illnesses, whatever that looks like for you.
+Supporting other neurodivergent health professionals (with and without chronic illnesses) to live well, whatever that looks like for you.

 What do I offer?

-Individual sessions, groups and workshops providing support around things like: meaningful activity and interests, roles and routines, getting clear on values, problem solving and troubleshooting existing strategies, learning new tools for supporting wellbeing and self-management, developing sensory strategies, self-advocacy, community connection, mindfulness, self-compassion, sleep, movement - or anything else you’d like to focus on!
+Individual sessions, groups and workshops provide support around things like: meaningful activity and interests, roles and routines, getting clear on values and taking values-aligned action, executive functioning and emotion regulation, problem solving and troubleshooting existing strategies, learning new tools for supporting wellbeing and self-management, identity exploration and understanding your needs, developing and using sensory strategies, self-advocacy, mindfulness, self-compassion, sleep, movement - or anything else you’d like to focus on!

 Who am I?

 Kia ora, ko Rebecca taku ingoa.
-I'm a multiply neurodivergent Occupational Therapist/Whakaora Ngangahau with lived experience of chronic illnesses.
-I was born in Nelson and have lived in many places in New Zealand.
+I'm a multiply neurodivergent Occupational Therapist/Kaiwhakaora Ngangahau with lived experience of chronic illnesses.
+I was born in Whakatū/Nelson and have lived in many places in Aotearoa/New Zealand.
 I have also lived in Australia and Thailand.

 Who are you?